(508) 472 . 8105 barbara@integralcolor.com

 Adapting to client requests…Collaboration is the Key!

-Personally, “yellow” is not a color that I’d use in clothing for myself.
+“Yellow” is not a color that I’d use in clothing for myself.

-Why?
-It doesn’t do anything positive for my appearance (!)
-BUT, I can use a chartreuse, a very strong green-yellow, in some cases.
 Then also, however, in a home there could be many wonderful places where a strong yellow color could be beautiful.
 Accessories, for example, are a great way to include a more “extreme” color to great advantage, depending on what else is in the room.
 Of course, a warm, pale type of yellow is often a beautiful color to be surrounded with.

-A client “case study” story…for an example
+One client “case study” story…for an example, is this:

-For Exterior color for a Victorian style home in the Boston area, the client very strongly stated they wanted PINK.
+Wanting a new Exterior color for their Victorian style home in the Boston area, the client very strongly stated they wanted PINK.
 Ok it’s an unusual request.
 In that case, as with in other similar situations where a client felt attached to a particular color, I always try to be collaborative.
 I believe it’s important to always consider client wishes.
 I can be definite in my recommendations and am always happy to state the reasons for my choices that I consider to be in the best interest of the client’s stated needs.
 But I have no interest in being a designer-dictator, making it only my own way.

-What happened in “The Case of the Pink House” was that I created a few different color schemes with “pink” as the focus.
+What happened in this “Case of the Pink House” was that I created a few different color schemes with “pink” as the focus.
 While it would not have been my own, personal first choice, the goal was to find the Right “pink” that would satisfy the client while being in alignment with my professional concerns.
-So, in collaboration with this enthusiastic and happy client, the outcome was what you see in image #13 here, in the slideshow gallery, about The Pink House.

 Glorious Gray…Better Think Before Painting!